aanimesh23/openapi-publish-action/README.md

-# Openapi Publish Action to Postman
+# Publish Action: OpenApi to Postman

 This is a Github Action used to create and update your API documentation in postman using OpenApi Spec.
 ## Usage